Prakat-star/LeetCode/README.md

 # LeetCode
-This repository is managed by LeetPush extension: https://github.com/husamahmud/LeetPush
+This repository is the collection of leedcode problems solved by me